 EU Commission Ceases Trade Defense Measures on Solar Panels From China

-Carlo is deputy co-leader of the Energy and Infrastructure practice.
+Carlo is Deputy Business Unit Leader of the global Energy and Infrastructure practice.
 He has extensive experience in project development, asset acquisitions and financings.

 Carlo has a strong background in assisting international sponsors, multinational energy companies, large private equity funds, project developers, borrowers and debt issuers, investment banks and other capital providers and investors.
 He regularly advises on energy sector mergers and acquisitions, joint ventures, development, structuring and financing of large-scale energy and infrastructure projects, in Italy and internationally.

 Carlo also has significant experience in electric power, wind, solar, biomass, geothermal and other renewable energy projects and has represented clients in transactions involving power and natural gas transmission.
 He has advised some of the most active energy developers in the largest, complex and high-profile energy transactions in the Italian market.